EternityForest/AnyoneCanDoIt/MathELI5.md

 obvious, but like most of the stuff in this file, I only know because of some random Facebook meme.

+## Averaging

+The most common kind of average is the mean.
+To take the mean, you add all the number together, and decide the result by the count of numbers you added.

+When you take the mean of 2 numbers, the result you get will be halfway between the two.

+If you average numbers in groups, then average the averages, the result is exactly the same as averaging all the numbers in one big average.

 ## Division